Timepress/r4/README.md

   user: 'server_user_for_deploy'
 ```

-Then you can create new application with r4 new name_of_app
+Then you can create new application with r4 new name_of_app.
 Custom installations types can be specified in 'installations' directory.

 ## TODO